CumulusNetworks/docs/content/cumulus-linux/Layer-2/IGMP-and-MLD-Snooping.md

 siteSlug: cumulus-linux
 ---
-IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default.
-IGMP snooping processes IGMP v1/v2/v3 reports received on a bridge port in a bridge to identify the hosts which would like to receive multicast traffic destined to that group.
+IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver of the Cumulus Linux kernel and are enabled by default.
+IGMP snooping processes IGMP v1, v2, and v3 reports received on a bridge port in a bridge to identify the hosts that want to receive multicast traffic destined to that group.

 {{%notice note%}}

 In Cumulus Linux 3.7.4 and later, IGMP and MLD snooping is supported over VXLAN bridges; however, this feature is *not* enabled by default.
 To enable IGMP and MLD over VXLAN, see [Configure IGMP/MLD Snooping over VXLAN](#configure-igmp-mld-snooping-over-vxlan).

 {{%/notice%}}